 The goal is to keep writing content that gives value to my readers.
 I do a maximum of 3 stories in a week with a focus on Brand Campaigns, Platform stories, and Reports that will help you to make better decisions.

 1. Brand Campaigns: I keep a close eye on almost all the work that is being shared by press releases.
 I pick a campaign to review based on my hunch.
 A habit that has been built over the last 8 years and is growing.
 Eg: Is belief enough for smokers to quit and buy Nicotex

 2. Platform Stories: Understanding how platforms are evolving is crucial for a marketer.
 Eg: Why is TikTok investing in #EduTok program in India

 3. Reports: Nobody wants to read a boring report but the need comes when a planner has to work on a pitch.
 I love reading reports and crunching the facts that will make sense in your work life.
 Eg: Mobile gaming the driving force of Indian online gaming

-The focus will be on digital its impact on marketing.
+The focus will be on digital and its impact on Indian marketing.
 Stories will be in-depth and opinionated.
 You won’t find any news, press releases, interviews, and all that fuss.

 Prasant Naidu, Founder

 When I was growing up, I would ask myself what I am good at.
 I was an average in studies, sports and everything in life.
 Nothing interested me more than a week.
 I use to wonder what passion is all about and how does it happen.
 I got my answer when LI happened.
 It wasn’t the startup but that feeling when your thoughts have created value into someone’s life.
 It can’t be measured.